Rhododendrons and Azaleas

 Rhododendron arborescens, sweet, or smooth azalea, Zones 4-7.
 Of all the eastern native North American azaleas, this species is said to be the most fragrant.
 The white flowers have pink to reddish stamens and bloom in late spring or early summer after the leaves have emerged.

 Aromi hybrid azaleas, Zones 5-9.
 This is a group of deciduous hybrid azaleas bred by Dr. Gene Aromi of Mobile, Alabama, in order to develop azaleas similar to the English Exbury hybrid azaleas, that could withstand southern heat and humidity.
-By crossing Exbury hybrids with some of our native species he succeeded in producing hybrids with the best of both—large flower trusses from the Exburys, and heat tolerance and great fragrance from the natives.
-A few cultivars include ‘Clear Creek,’ soft yellow with white at the base and pink stamens; ‘Country Cousin,’ pink with orange blotch; ‘Dancing Rabbit,’ bright yellow; ‘Queen’s Lace,’ cream w/darker yellow blotch; ‘Red Pepper,’ red-orange; ‘Spring Sensation,’ pink buds open white w/pink streak on each petal and pink stamens; ‘Tipsy Tangerine,’ orange; ‘White Star,’ white w/yellow blotch.
+By crossing Exbury hybrids with some of our native species he succeeded in producing hybrids with the best of both—large flower trusses from the Exburys, and heat tolerance, disease resistance, and great fragrance from the natives.
+A few cultivars include 'Amelia Rose,' deep pink; ‘Clear Creek,’ soft yellow with white at the base and pink stamens; ‘Country Cousin,’ pink with orange blotch; ‘Dancing Rabbit,’ bright yellow; ‘Queen’s Lace,’ cream w/darker yellow blotch; ‘Red Pepper,’ red-orange; ‘Spring Sensation,’ pink buds open white w/pink streak on each petal and pink stamens; ‘Tipsy Tangerine,’ orange; ‘White Star,’ white w/yellow blotch.

 Rhododendron austrinum, Florida azalea, Zones 7-9.
 This native azalea can light up a shrub border with its eye-catching fragrant flowers in shades of creamy white to nearly red.
 Like most true azaleas, this one is deciduous.
-Some selected cultivars include ‘Apricot,’ apricot; ‘Don’s Variegated,’ orange w/variegated foliage; ‘Escatawpa,’ yellow-orange; ‘My Mary,’ yellow; and ‘Reagan,’ reddish-orange.
+Some selected cultivars include 'Admiral Semmes,' golden-yellow; ‘Apricot,’ apricot; ‘Don’s Variegated,’ orange w/variegated foliage; ‘Escatawpa,’ yellow-orange; ‘My Mary,’ yellow; and ‘Reagan,’ reddish-orange.

 Rhododendron calendulaceum, flame azalea, Zones 5-7.
 Flame azalea is a native to much of the Appalachian chain from New York to Georgia.
 The flowers can be quite variable in color ranging from yellow to yellow-orange to orange-red to red, and are not fragrant, but are very showy.
 They bloom in late spring or early summer, and prefer light shade and even moisture.